Clinical-Genomics/MIP/documentation/API/define_parameters.md

 **Version: 1.0.0**

-The parameters that MIP support are recorded in a yaml file format with the following data structure and keys:
+The parameters that MIP support are recorded in a yaml file format.
+The order of parameters in this file does not matter for the execution of MIP.

+**Rules**
+- The definition file follows the yaml format.
+- There are three types of parameters that can be defined: "pprogram", "program_argument", "program_path".
+- These keys are mandatory for each parameter: "type", "associated_program", "data_type".

+The define parameters file has the following data structure and keys:
 ```
 pprogram: { # Program hash
   associated_program: [
-    - string, value="mip | p<program>" # Evaluate parmeter if associated program is active
+    - string, value="mip | p<program>" # Evaluate parameter if associated program is active.
+Ties program argument to one or several programs.
   ]
   chain: string, values="MAIN | <chain> ", # Set the dependency tree chain for program parameter
   data_type: string, value="SCALAR" # Parameter data type